 2808.3 Size of piles.
-Piles shall not exceed 15 feet (4,572 mm) in height, 50 feet (15,240 mm) in width and 100 feet (30,480 mm) in length.
+Piles shall not exceed 15 feet (4,572 mm) 25 feet (7620 mm) in height, 50 feet (15,240 mm) 150 feet (45 720 mm) in width and 100 feet (30,480 mm) 250 feet (76 200 mm) in length.

-Exception: The Fire Code Official is authorized to allow the pile size to be increased where a Fire Protection Plan in accordance with Section 2808.10 is provided for approval that includes, but is not limited to the following:
+Exception: The fire code official is authorized to allow the pile size to be increased where a fire protection plan in accordance with Section 2808.10 is provided for approval that includes, but is not limited to the following:

-- Storage yard areas and materials-handling equipment selection, design and arrangement shall be based upon sound fire prevention and protection principles. - 2.
-Factors that lead to spontaneous heating shall be identified in the plan, and control of the various factors shall be identified and implemented, including provisions for monitoring the internal condition of the pile. - 3.
-The plan shall include means for early fire detection and reporting to the public fire department; and facilities needed by the fire department for fire extinguishment including a water supply and fire hydrants.

-- 4. Fire Apparatus Access Roads around the piles and access roads to the top of the piles shall be established, identified and maintained. - 5.
+- Storage yard areas and materials-handling equipment selection, design and arrangement shall be based upon sound fire prevention and protection principles. - Factors that lead to spontaneous heating shall be identified in the plan, and control of the various factors shall be identified and implemented, including provisions for monitoring the internal condition of the pile. - The plan shall include means for early fire detection and reporting to the public fire department; and facilities needed by the fire department for fire extinguishment including a water supply and fire hydrants. - 4.
+Fire apparatus access roads around the piles and access roads to the top of the piles shall be established, identified and maintained. - 5.
 Regular yard inspections by trained personnel shall be included as part of an effective fire prevention maintenance program.